Xiaomi Mi Power Bank 3 - Capable of fast charging most any device you connect to it

 So which should you look at getting?
 If you like the USB hub function (one less USB-C adapter to carry around) then go with the ZMI.
 Or go with the ZMI if you want fast shipping from within the USA.

-If ship time isn’t a factor the Xiaomi is more future proof with Power Delivery 3.0 and PPS support.
+If the shipping time isn’t a factor the Xiaomi is more future proof with Power Delivery 3.0 and PPS support.
 And most any region can order the Xiaomi from China.
 Whereas the ZMI has limited availability outside of North America.

 The Xiaomi Mi Power Bank 3 offers as many fast charging standards as possible in one package.
 It isn’t available from USA retailers.
 But it can ship to the USA at a competitive cost.
 Those outside the USA with fewer options can also enjoy international shipping.